Introduction

 Image processing

 Raw images were processed using a custom-built Matlab pipeline with no prior preprocessing.
-The pipeline consists of several modules: 1) surface detection, 2) wing disc, pouch, and midline segmentation, 3) volume measurement, 4) fluorescence intensity measurement, 5) cell segmentation, 6) mitotic index measurement.
+The pipeline consists of several modules: 1) peripodial membrane removal, 2) wing disc, pouch, and midline segmentation, 3) volume measurement, 4) fluorescence intensity measurement, 5) cell segmentation, 6) mitotic index measurement.

+3) Volume measurement.
 Areas of each of the segmented objects were calculated by summing the number of pixels in each object and multiplying by the pixel dimensions in xy physical space.
 Notum-hinge area was calculated by subtracting the segmented pouch area from total segmented wing disc area.
 The thickness of the wing pouch was measured at the intersection of the AP and DV midlines using the orthogonal views tool in FIJI.
 The first layer is defined by the initial signal of Fat-GFP or Ds-GFP at this xy position.
 The last layer is defined by the first appearance of background signal in the composite image.
 Thickness of the object was calculated by multiplying the sum of z-slices by the z-separation.
 To calculate the volume of segmented objects, we multiplied the thickness of the object (in µm) by the object’s surface area (in µm2).
+Surface area was measured for the entire wing pouch.
+Older third instar and prepupal wing discs begin to evert such that both the dorsal and the ventral compartments are partially folded underneath themselves As described in the previous section, the apical and two basal surface areas were independently measured and summed for total surface area.
 Conversion from µm3 to nL units was performed.

 Summary statistics of linear regressions